linkaiyu/DebugAgent/spec_tool_spec_index_spec_prompt.md

 # description
-the spec driven development is made of three components:
+the spec driven development is made of four components:

+1. spec.prompt.md:
-1. spec.prompt.md that provide policies for spec methology, include the knowledge graph management, graph node syntax, etc
+    the /spec prompt that provides policies for spec methology, include the knowledge graph management, graph node syntax, etc
+2. x.spec.md:
+    file that contain the content details of the requirement and specification text this .spec.md file should contain the content that is mapped by the implementations in code. it should have id that is used for the index file
+3. x.index.json:
-2. x.index.json the index file for graph relationship
+    the index file for graph relationship that points to the .spec.md or the .py file
-3. spec_tool.py the management tool for CRUD operations,
+4. spec_tool.py: the management tool for CRUD operations,

 ====
 1. index.json contains knowledge graph relationship.